technology in tractor

 The program also has Tier 3 premiums based on a farm carbon intensity score, with premiums based on how they stack up with the Midwest Average.
 A carbon intensity reduction below the annual Midwest Average of more than zero to 5 CI would earn the farmer $0.08 per bushel, while a reduction of greater than 5 to 10 would earn the farmer $0.10 per bushel, and a reduction of greater than 10 CI would mean $0.12 per bushel.

-Farm data is protected too: Verity only stores the bare minimum of PII data, and none of the payment information.
-All information stored in accordance with principles for information governance.
+Farm data is protected too: Verity only stores the bare minimum of PII data and none of the payment information.
+All information is stored in accordance with principles for information governance.
 Data within network boundaries is encrypted to industry standard (AES-256), and data at rest (stored) is kept in secure access-controlled locations and encrypted to industry standards (TLS >= 1.2).
 Access controls are periodically reviewed.

 Verity unlocks value for clients along the entire value chain, helping to streamline regulatory compliance processes that are expected to increasingly rely on data measurement, reporting, and verification, unlocking stranded sustainability value through voluntary carbon markets, allowing monetization of GHG reduction efforts as part of tax programs and incentives, creating differentiated commodities and product pricing based on sustainability attributes, helping reduce GHG emissions in the supply chain through market dynamics and incentives, and initiating higher-level consumer-facing insetting solutions (scope 3 reduction) for corporations or individuals.

-This carbon-inset model will lie at the core of a program designed to monetize of carbon reduction, and will allow Gevo to incentivize farmers for the production and delivery of low carbon intensity corn.
+This carbon-inset model will lie at the core of a program designed to monetize of carbon reduction and will allow Gevo to incentivize farmers for the production and delivery of low-carbon-intensity corn.
 With this feedstock, Gevo expects to produce low-carbon-intensity ethanol to create sustainable aviation fuel (SAF), which is expected to help decarbonize aviation, a segment of the transportation sector that cannot be easily abated through electrification or hydrogen.

 IMPORTANT: